Hudu-Technologies-Inc/Files-Hudu-Migration/README.md

 If there is a specific format that you don't like to convert, like xlsx or xlsm, for example, you can add it to this array.

 `SkipEntirely` is an array of extensions that we simply want to try to avoid touching.
 These may be partially downloaded files, sensitive files, or files that we simply don't need or want in Hudu.
+There are some sane defaults in-place if you aren't sure.

 ---